hashicorp/terraform-website/content/source/docs/enterprise/workspaces/variables.html.md

 Marking a variable as sensitive prevents anybody (including you) from viewing its value in TFE's UI or API.

 Users with edit permissions can set new values for sensitive variables.
-However, no one can change a sensitive variable's key, hcl flag, nor change a senstive variable into a non-sensitive one.
-(If a variable was accidentally marked sensitive, you can delete it and create a new variable to replace it.)
+No other attribute of a sensitive variable can be modified.
+To update other attributes, delete the variable and create a new variable to replace it.

 ~> **Important:** Terraform runs will receive the full text of sensitive variables, and might print the value in logs if the configuration pipes the value through to an output or a resource parameter.
 Take care when writing your configurations to avoid unnecessary credential disclosure.